szskill/hello-world/README.md

 # Hello World
-## A professional, real-time, quality application to say "Hello, World."
+## A professional, up-to-date, high quality application to print out "Hello, World" to the console in real-time.

 ### Usage
 ```shell